johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 It's not too bad.
 Your brain will sort it out almost automatically.

-The OS Maps app is designed to work with your account on their web site.
+The OS Maps app is designed to work with your account on the OS web site.
 You can use the web version of the map on a large screen computer to draw a route.
 That route is automatically available on an iPhone or Android that